 Q: How do you balance mechanical grip versus aero grip in your setup?

-A: Based on the class both our mechanical grip and aero is limited by sizing.
+A: Based on the class, both our mechanical grip and aero are limited by sizing.
 I run the maximum size tire for the class and the largest spoiler without taking a penalty.
 I run very soft springs and shocks to get the most out of the 200tw tires.

 Q: What’s your general tuning philosophy — do you tune to suit the car, or to suit your driving style?